-- (1) It is research misconduct if a student dishonestly, recklessly or negligently deviates from accepted standards of scientific and scholarly conduct of research. - (2) Without limiting the meaning of sub-regulation (1), it is research misconduct if a student, in relation to research- - (a) fabricates or falsifies data or results: - (b) commits plagiarism; - (c) fails to make appropriate attribution or acknowledgment of sources and contributions, or makes a misleading attribution or acknowledgement; - (d) fails to disclose a conflict of interest; - (e) fails to obtain necessary regulatory or ethical approval; - (f) fails to comply with relevant regulatory or ethical approval conditions or requirements; - (g) fails to comply with a research code. - (3) It is not research misconduct if a student's actions are based on- - (a) a judgment which the person makes honestly and reasonably; or - (b) an error that is minor and unintentional.
+- (2) Without limiting the meaning of sub-regulation (1), it is research misconduct if a student, in relation to research- - (a) fabricates or falsifies data or results; - (b) commits plagiarism; - (c) fails to make appropriate attribution or acknowledgment of sources and contributions, or makes a misleading attribution or acknowledgement; - (d) fails to disclose a conflict of interest; - (e) fails to obtain necessary regulatory or ethical approval; - (f) fails to comply with relevant regulatory or ethical approval conditions or requirements; - (g) fails to comply with a research code. - (3) It is not research misconduct if a student's actions are based on- - (a) a judgment which the person makes honestly and reasonably; or - (b) an error that is minor and unintentional.